 Every January, sheepherders and their families from across western Utah and eastern Nevada converge at the state line for a weekend of comradery.
 But the event is more than mere reminiscing: the Gathering is a venue for passing on history to younger generations and sharing a bit of sheep industry culture with the non-initiated.
 Friday’s buffet dinner is for sheep folk, but the open-mic program Friday night and all of Saturday's events (the musical entertainment, Basque family-style dinner, and the Sheepherders’ Ball) are open to the public.

-General Schedule of Events (Third Weekend of January):
+General Schedule of Events (Weekend of January following MLK Day):

 Sheep Industry Appreciation Dinner followed by Open Mic Night: Sheep Stories, Poetry, and Music